Photo by Ainsley Hipp, Eastman School of Music

 A seasoned performer, Layne remains active in the music scene, having premiered numerous student works and performed in a variety of ensembles throughout his collegiate years, including symphony orchestras, wind ensembles, brass ensembles, and brass quintets.
 He has also served as a student apprentice with the Orchestra of Northern New York on two occasions.
 His catalog of orchestrations, arrangements, and original compositions is available for purchase.
 He performs on a Bach Stradivarius B-flat trumpet, an S.E.
 Shires Q13S C trumpet, and a custom mouthpiece made by master maker Greg Black.

-Layne is currently pursuing a master's degree in Trumpet Performance and Literature at the Eastman School of Music.
-He holds degrees in Music Education and Trumpet Performance from The Crane School of Music at SUNY Potsdam.
+Layne received a Masters in Performance from the Eastman School of Music, and a Bachelors' in Music Education and Performance from The Crane School of Music at SUNY Potsdam.
 He has had the privilege of studying under esteemed mentors such as Brianne Borden, Andrew McCandless, Wes Nance, and Peter Bellino.

-Outside of his professional pursuits, Layne enjoys cooking, reading, gardening, collecting vinyl records, and spending quality time with his family and his fiancée, Ainsley.
-He also performs locally on piano and bass using a Roland FP-30 electric piano and a Hofner 500/1 Violin Bass.
-He is certified aquatics instructor through the Boy Scouts of America.
-His musical influences include Elton John, Paul McCartney, Brian Wilson, Keith Jarrett, Pat Metheny, Phil Smith, Leonard Bernstein, Ludwig van Beethoven, and Gustav Mahler.
-Layne currently resides in Rochester, New York.
+Outside of his professional pursuits, Layne enjoys cooking, reading, watching Family Guy, collecting vinyl records, and spending quality time with his fiancée, Ainsley and their cat, Mort.
+He is a certified aquatics instructor through the Boy Scouts of America and has taught/trained on the subject for 10 years.
+His musical influences include Elton John, Paul McCartney, Brian Wilson, Keith Jarrett, Pat Metheny, Phil Smith, Leonard Bernstein and Gustav Mahler.